Hendy/umbraco-look/README.md

 ## Searching

 A LookQuery consists of any combinations of these query types: `RawQuery`, `NodeQuery`, `NameQuery`, `DateQuery`, `TextQuery`, `TagQuery`, & `LocationQuery` together with an Examine Searcher.

-The constructor is used to specify which Examine searcher to use:
+The LookQuery constructor is used to specify which Examine searcher to use:

 ```csharp
 var lookQuery = new LookQuery(); // use the default searcher (usually "ExternalSearcher")